DanielSant0s/AthenaEnv/README.md

 * getTexture(id) - Gets the nth texture object from the model.
 * setTexture(id, texture) - Changes or sets the nth texture on models.
+* free() - Free asset content immediately.
+P.S.: This is a way to quick free stuff from memory, but you can also wait for the garbage collector so it's not mandatory.

 Properties: